gschmutz/event-driven-microservices-workshop/09-vehicle-tracking-application/README.md

 ## Step 7 - Materialize Driver Information ("static information")

-In this part of the demo, we are integrating the `driver` information from the Dispatching system into a Kafka topic, so it is available for enrichments of data streams.
+In this part of the workshop, we are integrating the `driver` information from the Dispatching system into a Kafka topic, so it is available for enrichments of data streams.

 ![Alt Image Text](./images/use-case-step-7.png "Demo 1 - KsqlDB")

-We will use the Kafka Connect [JDBC Connector](https://www.confluent.io/hub/confluentinc/kafka-connect-jdbc) for periodically retrieving the data from the database table and publish it to the Kafka topic `logisticsdb_driver`.
+We will use the Kafka Connect [JDBC Source Connector](https://www.confluent.io/hub/confluentinc/kafka-connect-jdbc) for periodically retrieving the data from the database table and publish it to the Kafka topic `logisticsdb_driver`.
+The connector is pre-installed as part of the dataplatform.

 Instead of configuring the connector through the REST API, as we have seen before with the MQTT connector, we will use the ksqlDB integration with the [CREATE CONNECTOR](https://docs.ksqldb.io/en/latest/developer-guide/ksqldb-reference/create-connector/) command.

 First let's create the Kafka topic `logisticsdb_driver`.